kovasap/draft-concept/README.md

 # Draft Concept

-To try: a "combat" system where your characters are actually merchants with a "gold" stat.
-As they wander around the map they find/buy/sell resources and their gold changes accordingly.
-When they run out of gold, they "die".

 ## The Map

-The game takes place on a large interconnected graph map (like the path of exile skill tree).
+The game takes place on a interconnected graph map (like the path of exile skill tree).
 Each node is a location that contains enemies, items to acquire, shops, or other points of interest.